cchin013/rBot/README.md

 <p>
 1. <code>git clone https://github.com/cchin013/rBot.git</code>
 <p>
 2. Change the information in <code>rBot.cpp</code> on line 9.
 Replace YOURAUTHTOKEN with the token generated from the link in the comment above, making sure to include the "oauth" part.
 The two other strings are self-explanatory.
+Change the information in rBot.h on lines 98 and 199 to the name of the channel you want the bot to join.
 <p>
 3. <code>g++ rBot.cpp</code>
 <p>